dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

 Languages that support `ref struct` must ensure the original value passed into an `out` parameter for a `ref struct` is not read.
-That in turn means it cannot be directly or indirectly returned.Doing so would allow for type safety holes to exist.
+That in turn means it cannot be directly or indirectly returned.
+Doing so would allow for type safety holes to exist.
 C# achieves this via it's definite assignment rules.
 That both achieves our ref safety as well as allowing for existing code which assigns and then returns `out` parameters values.

 ```c#
 Span<int> StrangeButLegal(out Span<int> span)